Manish-Kumar-Ram/budget-tracker/README.md

 1. **Login and Sign Up:** Users can create an account or log in to their existing account to access the expense tracking functionalities.

 2. **AI Integration:** The expense tracker utilizes AI to provide personalized insights and suggestions based on the user's spending patterns.
+AI functionality is integrated with Gemini, providing advanced analytics and recommendations.

 3. **Payment Integration:** Seamlessly integrate payment gateways to allow users to make payments directly from the application.
 We use Razorpay API for secure and efficient payment processing.